 - Clinical Significance

 The LipidSeq test is a complete 23-gene sequencing panel aimed at identifying the genetic cause for specific lipid and lipoprotein disorders, which can be associated with premature cardiovascular disease, pancreatitis, kidney disease, or neurologic disease.

 2 mL saliva collected using the LipidSeq specimen kit.

 6 months at room temperature

-LipidSeq evaluates six major categories of biochemical abnormalities, each associated with several genetic disorders.
+LipidSeq evaluates the genetic cause of six major categories of biochemical abnormalities, each associated with several genetic disorders.